About Membership Levels

 ONTRAPORT automation can be used to dynamically grant or remove membership levels from any of your contacts.
 You can automate having a failed payment lock out the member, or process orders for a new membership level and give the contact immediate access.

-Navigate to Administration > Advanced Features > Wordpress and toggle the feature on.
-If the feature has already been toggled on, skip to step 2.
+- Navigate to Administration > Advanced Features > Wordpress and toggle the feature on if it has not been enabled already.

-- Now that the feature is on, go to Administration > Integrations > Wordpress Website
+- Go to Administration > Integrations > Wordpress Website

-Leaving all the check boxes blank allows access for anyone visiting your website
+- Leaving all the check boxes blank allows anyone to have access

 - The On Error page is used when a non-member tries to access the page.
 You can use this setting in combination with the Show in Navigation checkbox to tease your important content.
 Set the On Error page to a sales page for the content the person tried to access.

 Protecting Categories in WordPress